heroku/heroku-buildpack-ruby/changelogs/unreleased/windows_gemfile.md

 > git commit -m "Upgrade bundler"
 ```

-This change is reflected in the [Deploying a Ruby Project Generated on Windows](https://devcenter.heroku.com/articles/bundler-windows-gemfile) Devcenter article.
+This change is reflected in the [Deploying a Ruby Project Generated on Windows](https://devcenter.heroku.com/articles/bundler-windows-gemfile) Dev Center article.
 More information on the history of the behavior can be found [on this GitHub issue](https://github.com/heroku/heroku-buildpack-ruby/issues/1157).

 <!--